 2. Bottom-Up Enthusiasm

-A network of people from across the organisation that are passionate and knowledgeable can help to drive change adoption.
+A network of people from across the organization that are passionate and knowledgeable can help to drive change adoption.
 While top-down support is essential, influencers that have power outside of the traditional hierarchy can be the biggest drivers of change.
 Fostering a global collaborative community across the business helps with the sharing of best practices and new ways of working.

 3. Managing the Middle

-Forces from the top and bottom all converge on the pressurised middle, meaning management.
-They have to mitigate between strategy coming from above and the ways the people they manage like to work – while continuing to deliver on time.
+Forces from the top and bottom all converge on the pressurized middle, meaning management.
+They have to mitigate between strategy coming from above and the ways the people they manage like to work - while continuing to deliver on time.
 These people need the right support and to buy into the value of the digital transformation for it to work.
 Their top priority is delivering, so if you can prove that digital will allow them to do this more efficiently, effectively, at a lower cost or reduced risk, they are more likely to actively want to drive digital transformation and encourage the adoption of new technologies.

 4. A Closer Relationship Between Business and IT